cpulvermacher/time-travel/README.md

   - "2023-04-27" (midnight local time)
   - "2023-04-27T12:40Z" (UTC)
 - When first activating the extension on a tab, click Reload when prompted.
-- 🎉 Any JavaScript `Date` object will now return the fake date/time you set!
+- 🎉 Any JavaScript `Date` object in the current tab will now return the fake date/time you set!

 To restore the system time, click the extension icon and press Reset.